 The tornado that swept through Xenia and southwest Ohio on April 3, 1974, was one of a series of storms over two days that killed more than 300 people in Alabama, Georgia, Tennessee, Kentucky and Ohio.
 It was one of the worst outbreaks of tornadoes in the past 75 years.

-In central Ohio, storms damaged 15 homes north of Columbus.
+In central Ohio, a second tornado that hit about an hour after the Xenia storm damaged about 15 homes north of Columbus.